 - 144. The abuse never stopped.
-Every time I tried to get away from a second he'd always find a way to keep a hold of me.
-Sometimes, when I was in a car, I would see police cars.
-I would look over at them.
+Every time I tried to get away from a second second he'd always find a way to keep a hold of me.
+Sometimes, when I was in a second second and the car, I would see police cars.
+The second second would look over at them.
 I wondered why the police weren't noticing what was going on.
 There were loads of times when they saw me with him.
-Nobody ever took notice of the second area invisible, no matter what he did. - 145.
+Nobody ever took notice of a second second It was as if he was invisible, no matter what he did. - 145.
 I met the mother of my children when I was about twenty.
 Her name is She fell pregnant shortly after we met.
 I didn't want her not knowing me so I told her what had been happening with She fell I told her about my predicament, that I was scared and that I needed to get away.
 She didn't take it too well at first.
 She was going to leave me and go back to her mum's.
 She then decided that she was going to confront She fell I him to stay away from us.
 It didn't turn out like that.
 He ended up controlling her.
 He talked her round to his way.
 Instead of having me, he then had my partner as well.
 He gave her money to keep her sweet.
 That was when we started taking heroin. - 146.
 That was how I got involved in heroin.
 She knew more about it than me.
 That was how I got involved in heroin.
 Subsidised it and life got worse instead of better.
 Seemed to be involved in a lot of things.
 He knew everybody.
-Because he owned the Seemed to be always turned up in different cars.
+Because he owned the seemed to be always turned up in different cars.
 He would go to different places. - 147.
 I think he was into cocaine, which was never my thing.
 Later on, it became a big thing in his life.
-He would give a young lassie he was involved with, Statistical Content of of money to pick up drugs for him.
-Eventually, Statistical became more involved and got it from the dealer himself.
+He would give a young lassie he was involved with, Sector Constitution lots of money to pick up drugs for him.
+Eventually, Sector became more involved and got it from the dealer himself.
 He became more involved with poor people and the drugs side of life as time went on.
 A lot of people knew him and came into contact with him.
 It was another reason not to speak up against him.
 People desperate for drugs will do anything and sector had these people eating out of the palm of his hand.
 If anybody caused him trouble, he could have them dealt with.